Schmid7k/tpt/README.md

 ```

 ## tpr
-text_processing_read - short tpr - is a command line utility similar to cat:
+Text Processing Read - short tpr - is a command line utility similar to cat:
 ```
 Text Processing Toolkit 0.2.1
 By Schmid7k